salrashid123/salrashid123.github.io/clam_av/README.md

 - GCF can run for at most `540s` so any file that is streamed to the VM must finish within this timeline.
 If you need additional time, consider Cloud Run.

-## Scanning zip archives

-Your users may upload a .zip file or files in formats that require processing on its own right.
-GCS does not provide any built-in capabilities to `auto unzip` a file.
-You can, however run a similar preprocessor as described here to unzip.
-For more information, see [GCS "Exploder"](https://medium.com/google-cloud/google-cloud-storage-exploder-2-9870d41fcee3).

 ## References

 - LICENSE